franciscorotea/Wave-Mode-Arrivals/README.md

 pip install matplotlib
 ```

+If you are using the [Anaconda distribution](https://www.anaconda.com/), you should only need `PyWavelets`, which can be installed in the current environment using the following command in the Anaconda prompt:

+`conda install -c conda-forge pywavelets`

 ## Sample code

-Run *exampleCode.py* for a sample code of the program.
-This code uses the test signal *exampleData.txt*, an Acoustic Emission waveform from a pencil lead break test (normalized Hsu-Nielsen source) on a 30 x 30 x 0.1 cm CFRP plate recorded at a 5 MHz sample rate.
+Run `exampleCode.py` for a sample code of the program.
+This code uses the test signal `exampleData.txt`, an Acoustic Emission waveform from a pencil lead break test (normalized Hsu-Nielsen source) on a 30 x 30 x 0.1 cm CFRP plate recorded at a 5 MHz sample rate.
 The pencil lead was broken at the center of the plate, and the signal was acquired at a 10 cm distance.
-Note that the signal file does not have any header; if this was the case, you should look into the [skiprows](https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.loadtxt.html) parameter of the numpy.loadtxt function.
+Note that the signal file does not have any header; if this was the case, you should look into the [skiprows](https://docs.scipy.org/doc/numpy-1.15.0/reference/generated/numpy.loadtxt.html) parameter of the `numpy.loadtxt` function.

 ### Selection of scale values